 Pitch Loc Corners

 I’m a little on the fence in regards to the PitchLoc corners.
-The positives are that they definitely lift the tent wall off the foot of my sleeping bag, but the shelter’s wall above my face is the same as all my other shelters.
+The positives are that they lift the tent wall off the foot of my sleeping bag, but the shelter’s wall above my face is the same as all my other shelters.

 I like the ventilation the PitchLocs offer.
 There are small covers inside the shelter that you can cinch up if there is rain or release to allow airflow.
-This definitely improves the airflow.
+This improves the airflow.

 On the other hand, I did get soaked one night, untangling the PitchLoc as I set up in the rain, and if the ground is not level, they don’t set very flat.